Mario Kart 8: Development and release

-Initially confirmed in a January 2013 Nintendo Direct presentation, Mario Kart 8 was fully unveiled at E3 2013.
+Nintendo confirmed Mario Kart 8 in a January 2013 Nintendo Direct presentation and unveiled it at E3 2013.
 Some members of Bandai Namco Games received special thanks in the credits.
 The "8" in the logo was designed to resemble a Möbius strip, as was Mario Circuit, one of the courses.
-Early in development, the idea of using a drill to penetrate the ground was considered but was quickly discarded for not being as interesting as anti-gravity.
-Courses were designed with anti-gravity in mind, including tracks from older games which were redesigned to take advantage of the new mechanic.
-Other courses had gliding and underwater sections added as well.
+Early in development, the idea of using a drill to penetrate the ground was considered but discarded as less interesting than anti-gravity.
+Courses were designed with anti-gravity in mind, and tracks from older games were redesigned to use it.
+Other courses had gliding and underwater sections added.

-Nintendo's launch promotions of Mario Kart 8 include a Limited Edition with a Spiny Shell figurine; and special Mario and Luigi themed console bundles, with a hat, strategy guide, Wii Remote Plus controller, Wii Wheel, and GamePad protector.
-In North America, Europe, and Australia, players who purchased and registered Mario Kart 8 on Club Nintendo before July 31, 2014, received a free download code for a selected Wii U game.
+Nintendo's launch promotions of Mario Kart 8 include a limited edition with a spiny shell figurine and themed console bundles, with a hat, strategy guide, Wii Remote Plus controller, Wii Wheel, and GamePad protector.
+In North America, Europe, and Australia, players who purchased and registered Mario Kart 8 on Club Nintendo before July 31, 2014, received a download code for a selected Wii U game.
 As part of a promotional campaign with Mercedes-Benz, Mario, Luigi, and Peach were featured in a series of Japanese commercials for the Mercedes-Benz GLA, and three karts based on past and present Mercedes-Benz vehicles were added as part of a downloadable update on August 27, 2014.
-In 2014, fast food company McDonald's released Happy Meal-branded toys based on the characters and karts.
-A soundtrack album containing 68 tracks from the game was made available as an exclusive reward available to Club Nintendo members shortly preceding the service's discontinuation in 2015.
+In 2014, the fast food company McDonald's released Happy Meal-branded toys based on the characters and karts.
+An album containing 68 tracks was made available as an exclusive reward available to Club Nintendo members shortly before the service was discontinued in 2015.

-Game updates added new features and user experience improvements, such as support for Amiibo figurines, a 200cc difficulty setting, player statistics, and additional Mii outfits.
-Two paid DLC packs added characters, vehicles, and courses to the game.
-Some characters and courses are based on other Nintendo franchises, including Link (The Legend of Zelda), Isabelle and Villager (Animal Crossing), Mute City and Big Blue (F-Zero), and Excitebike Arena (Excitebike), a first for the Mario Kart series.
+Game updates added features and user experience improvements, such as support for Amiibo figurines, a 200cc difficulty setting, player statistics, and additional Mii outfits.
+Two paid DLC packs added characters, vehicles, and courses.
+Some characters and courses are based on other Nintendo franchises, including Link (The Legend of Zelda), Isabelle and Villager (Animal Crossing), Mute City and Big Blue (F-Zero), and Excitebike Arena (Excitebike).
+Downloadable content for Mario Kart 8 is no longer available to purchase due to the discontinuation of the Nintendo eShop for Wii U.

+In March 2023, Nintendo halted online play for Mario Kart 8 and Splatoon due to a security vulnerability.
+The problem was fixed with an update, and online play resumed on August 3.
+Online services for Wii U, including Mario Kart 8 online play, were terminated on April 9, 2024.